 20 more get hospitalised with dengue

-Twenty dengue patients were hospitalised in the last 24 hours till this morning, seven of whom are from Dhaka.
+Twenty dengue patients were hospitalised in the last 24 hours till yesterday morning, seven of whom are from Dhaka.

 With the new cases, the total number of cases this year rose to 927, according to the Directorate General of Health Services (DGHS).